• About Lovely Etc.

 Materials for DIY Photo Canvas

-• Scrap of canvas fabric
+• Scrap of canvas fabric – for getting that real canvas texture

 mod podging a photo to the canvas and wrapping the edges

 With your foam brush, spread a layer of Mod podge all over the front of your canvas.
+This will be the glue that attaches the photo poster to the canvas.

-Center your photo on top of the canvas and press it to the canvas with your fingers.
-(Or if you have one with the brayer.
-It turns out this little tool comes in handy way more often than I would have thought – especially for anything involving mod podge.)
+(It turns out this little tool comes in handy way more often than I would have thought – especially for anything involving mod podge.)

 Let the mod podge dry thoroughly and then use your fingers to wrap your photo around the edges of the canvas.
 Sharpen the creases with your fingers.